Rookout/deployment-examples/java-tomcat-aws-elasticbeanstalk/README.md

     * Sets up the Rookout ETL Agent, responsible for communicating with the Rookout service.
 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__

-## Running locally
-__NOTE: This sample project requires Tomcat8__

-Run ``make local`` to add the Rookout Java Agent to Tomcat environment locally.

-Run ``build.sh`` to compile the web app and create a WAR file (OS X or Linux):

-	~/eb-tomcat-helloworld$ ./build.sh

-**IMPORTANT**
-Always run build.sh from the root of the project directory.

-The script compiles the project's classes, packs the necessary files into a web archive, and then attempts to copy the WAR file to ``/Library/Tomcat`` for local testing.
-If you installed Tomcat to another location, change the path in ``build.sh`` and in the Makefile:

-	if [ -d "/path/to/Tomcat/webapps" ]; then
-	  cp ROOT.war /path/to/Tomcat/webapps

-Open [http://localhost:8080/?name=rookout](http://localhost:8080/?name=rookout) in a web browser to view the application running locally.
-Try to change the query parameter "name" - /?name=rookout, /?name=John

-**Finally** Go to [http://app.rookout.com](http://app.rookout.com) and start debugging!

 ## Deploying on AWS Elastic Beanstalk

 You can use either the AWS Management Console or the EB CLI to launch the compiled WAR.
 Scroll down for EB CLI instructions.